Public hearing into Myles Gray’s death adjourned after vulgar comment caught on mic - BC | Globalnews.ca

-The public hearing into the police beating death of Myles Gray has been adjourned until Monday due to a remark made by one of the lawyers, which was captured on a microphone.
+The public hearing into the police beating death of Myles Gray has been adjourned until Monday due to a remark made by an individual, which was captured on a microphone.

 The Office of the Police Complaints Commissioner, which is holding the hearing into Gray’s death, confirmed in an email statement that the hearing will resume on Monday.

-Note: Editor’s Note: A previous version of this story contained a video which indicated that Bradley Hickford, the lawyer representing the hearing, was the man speaking in the audio.
-In fact, the matter is currently under investigation by the BC Law Society and no determination has been made as to who made the statement.
-Mr. Hickford denies he said the remarks.
-Our previous statement is retracted.